ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Correctness Metrics

 \paragraph{Variants of $\mathrm{\mathbf{inter\mbox{-}correct}}$.} As described in \S\ref{ssec: inter}, we perform pair-wise comparison wit all prior information in $\mathcal{X}$ and conclusion-RCUs from preceding steps.
 Due to high overlap in information contained in premise-RCUs and $\mathcal{X}$, we did not measure correctness with respect to premises.
 Alternative to pair-wise comparison, one can also concatenate all prior information and check for contradiction directly (denoted by $\inter{}_\mathrm{concat}$).
 We compare these three different implementations of inter-step correctness in Table~\ref{tab:inter_ablate}.
 We find that the performance of concatenation and pair-wise variants is comparable across all error types.
 As expected, we observe similar performance of inter-step correctness when including premise-RCUs across all errors.

 \paragraph{Different views of correctness.}In \S\ref{ssec: correct} and \S\ref{ssec: inter}, we present three views of correctness: (i) entailment, (ii) using \textsc{pvi} framework, and (iii) lack of contradictions.
 The first two are used to compute $\intra{}$ and the last is used to compute $\inter{}$.
-Then in \S\ref{para:intra-methods}, we compare all three views of correctness to compute $\intra{}$ and conclude $\intra{\textsc{pvi}}$, and $\intra{entail}$ work best with hallucination and negate errors respectively (with comparable performance on swap).
-Now, we extend this analysis to evaluate how these three views of correctness compare when evaluating inter-step correctness in Table~\ref{tab:inter-intra}.
+As described in \S\ref{ssec: correct}, correctness can be measured using various viewpoints (e.g., based on entailment or \textsc{pvi}).
+Then in Table~\ref{tab:inter-intra} (bottom section), we compare all three views of correctness to compute $\intra{}$ and conclude $\intra{\textsc{pvi}}$, and $\intra{entail}$ work best with hallucination and negate errors respectively (with comparable performance on swap).
+Thus, we conclude that $\intra{entail}$ and $\intra{\textsc{pvi}}$ have different degrees of effectiveness depending on the type of error and can be used in a complementary way.
+Now, we extend this analysis to evaluate how these three views of correctness compare when evaluating inter-step correctness.
 Since \textsc{pvi} and entailment variants concatenate information, to maintain uniformity, we use $\inter_\mathrm{concat}$ for this analysis.
-First, we observe that the best performance on negation errors is obtained by $\inter{}_{\mathrm{no\mbox{-}contr.}}$ with $k=all$, whereas for the rest best performance is obtained using $\intra{\textsc{pvi}}$ ($k=0$).
+We observe that the best performance on negation errors is obtained by $\inter{}_{\mathrm{no\mbox{-}contr.}}$ with $k=all$, whereas for the rest best performance is obtained using $\intra{\textsc{pvi}}$ ($k=0$).
 Further, we find that $\inter{}_{\textsc{pvi}}$ works best to identify hallucinations (and swaps), whereas $\inter{}_{\mathrm{no\mbox{-}contr.}}$ is best for negation across all values of $k$.
 Lastly, $\inter{}_{\mathrm{entail}}$ correlates well across error types for different values of $k$.
 This leads to a unified correctness metric wherein different methods differ in the view of correctness employed and the number of preceding steps $k$ considered.